Frequently Asked Questions

 Is my treatment covered by my insurance company?

 Yes, most insurance companies who provide chiropractic, physiotherapy and massage coverage also provide osteopathic coverage.
 We can also bill for massage, so we’ve got you covered for both.
-But check your policy if you are unsure.
+Check your policy if you are unsure.
 It is the client’s responsibility to know their own insurance policies.
-Most insurance companies, however, do not allow for direct billing for manual osteopathy.
+Most insurance companies, unfortunately, do not allow for direct billing for manual osteopathy.

 Do I need a Dr’s referral to see a Manual Osteopath?